Burhan Doğançay: Painting and collage

 With posters and objects gathered from walls forming the main ingredient for his work, Dogançay's preferred medium has been predominantly 'collage' and to some extent 'fumage'.
 Dogançay re-creates the look of urban billboards, graffiti-covered wall surfaces, as well as broken or neglected entrances, such as windows and doors, in different series.
 The only masters with whom he compares himself are Robert Rauschenberg and Jasper Johns from the last heroic period of art, of which he was a part.
-Dogancay, however, has always preferred to reproduce fragments of wall surface in their mutual relations just as he found them, and with minimal adjustment of color or position, rather than to up-end them or combine them casually as in the Rauschenberg manner.
+Doğançay, however, has always preferred to reproduce fragments of wall surface in their mutual relations just as he found them, and with minimal adjustment of color or position, rather than to up-end them or combine them casually as in the Rauschenberg manner.

 In large measure his practice has been one of simulation in the spirit of record-keeping, carried out with the collector's rather than the scavenger's eye.
 In many cases, his paintings evoke the decay and destruction of the city, the alienated feeling that urban life is in ruins and out of control, and cannot be integrated again.
 Pictorial fragments are often detached from their original context and rearranged in new, sometimes inscrutable combinations.
 His complex and uniformly experimental painterly oeuvre ranges from photographic realism to abstraction, from pop art to material image/montage/collage.

 In the 1970s and 1980s, he gained fame with his interpretation of urban walls in his signature ribbons series, which consist of clean paper strips and their calligraphy-like shadows.
 These contrast with his collaged billboard works, such as the Cones Series, Doors Series or Alexander's Walls.
 These brightly intense, curvilinear ribbon forms seem to burst forth from flat, solid-colored backgrounds.
 The graceful ribbonlike shapes take on a three-dimensional quality, especially as suggested by the implied shadows.
 This series later gave rise to alucobond–aluminum composite shadow sculptures and the series known as Aubusson Tapestries.